-Erika L. Green is a native of Baton Rouge, Louisiana and the managing attorney for the Law Office of Erika Green, LLC.
+Erika L. Green serves as the President of the CATS Board of Commissioners.
+She is a native of Baton Rouge, Louisiana and the managing attorney for the Law Office of Erika Green, LLC.
 She is a board member of the Gloryland Educational Resource Center, Inc., YWCA and the JK Haynes Charter School.
 She is also an active member of the Baton Rouge Branch of the NAACP, the Baton Rouge Delta Alumnae Chapter of Delta Sigma Theta Sorority, Inc., Junior League of Baton Rouge and Forum 35.
 She received her Bachelor of Science in Criminal Justice from Prairie View A&M University.
 She also received her Juris Doctorate from Southern University Law Center.

 Erika was appointed to the East Baton Rouge Metro Council as District 5 Councilwoman in January 2016.